Here’s What Your Handwriting Says About You

 How do you loop your lowercase “l”?

 A widely looped “l” suggests you’re relaxed and spontaneous, while a narrow or retraced “l” means you might be restricting yourself.
-Find out what your go-to font says about your personality.

 What do your “y” hooks look like?